stephengold/Maud/README.md

 And use the "Bone-Rotation Tool" ("Bone -> Rotate") to rotate the selected bone in the displayed pose.

-In a scene view, you can also rotate the selected bone by grabbing any of the bone's 3 axis tips with the RMB and dragging with the mouse.
+In scene views, you can also rotate the selected bone by grabbing any of the bone's 3 axis tips with the RMB and dragging with the mouse.
 The axis tips are constrained to an invisible sphere surrounding the selected bone's head, so for many mouse-pointer screen locations,